-St Gabriel's Catholic Primary School will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).
+St Gabriel's Catholic Primary and Pre-School will obtain parents' and carers' written consent for photographs to be taken or published (for example, on our website or in newspapers or publications).

-Staff will ensure the school designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.
+Staff will ensure St Gabriel's Catholic Primary and Pre-School designated camera or recording devices (tablets, cameras, laptops etc) are used when capturing evidence of work undertaken.